globocom/GloboDNS/README.md

-DNSAPI
+GloboDNS
 ======

-Welcome to DNSAPI
+Welcome to GloboDNS
 -----------------

-DNSAPI is a Ruby on Rails application designed to manage domain name services based on [Bind](https://www.isc.org/software/bind) with a RESTful API and using MySQL as persistent storage backend.
+GloboDNS is a Ruby on Rails application designed to manage domain name services based on [Bind](https://www.isc.org/software/bind) with a RESTful API and using MySQL as persistent storage backend.
 The project is an adaptation of [PowerDNS-on-rails](https://github.com/kennethkalmer/powerdns-on-rails) developed by [Kenneth Kalmer](kenneth.kalmer@gmail.com) plus some features like UI, job queue and Bind specific importation script.

 # Overview

-The DNSAPI was designed to work with Bind in a passive way.
+The GloboDNS was designed to work with Bind in a passive way.
 Once you've configured the primary and slaves servers, database and executed the first importation of your records, all work is done between the application and the DB .
 Then all files are exported via Rsync tool to the Bind server(s) and any command is issued with Rndc utility.

-Bellow: Some screenshots from the admin user.
+Below: Some screenshots from the admin user.

 *image1: Show domain details*